Danish-Ayub/Danish-Ayub/README.md

-I am a software engineer from Pakistan.
+I am a Software Engineer from Pakistan.

 Besides work I enjoy Running, Weightlifting and other activities.